JamesWoolfenden/rancher-terraform-modules/example_ha/README.md

 ---

 The configurations here are for reference using the modules for AWS.
-They model an HA setup and creation of a Rancher Kuberenetes HA environment.
+They model an HA set-up and creation of a Rancher Kuberenetes HA environment.
 They are meant to be a starting point and extended to meet your own needs.

 ## Building Blocks